UniOfGreenwich/softwareproject_-team-1/README.md

 **`CreateNewObject()`:**

-Add new user to the user database.
+Adds a new user to the user database.
 It validates the input user data, ensuring that it is not null and that the object name does not already exist in the database.
 If no issues are found, it adds the new user to the `userList`.

 **`DeleteObject()`:**

-Deletes an user entry from the databse.
+Deletes a user entry from the database.
 It finds the index of the user by name and removes it from the `userList`.

 **`EditObject()`:**